Monday, May 06, 2024

 1. Do your Research

 It’s not all about you!
 This seems like an obvious point, but missed by so many.
-Whatever you’re trying to achieve – more leads, greater awareness, building a community – it’s irrelevant if what you’re churning out isn’t what your buyers are interested in.
+Whatever you’re trying to achieve – more leads, greater awareness, expansion into new markerts – it’s irrelevant if what you’re churning out isn’t what your buyers are interested in.
 They decide what’s relevant, they hold the £’s and will switch off in an instant if you don’t keep it front of mind.

-Very few B2B technology businesses we’ve worked with (and there have been many over the years) spend money on buyer behaviour, research, or simple A/B testing for campaigns.
-If they do, it’s a one-off rather than an evolutionary ongoing activity that’s part of the go-to-market process.
+Very few B2B technology businesses we’ve worked with (and there have been many over the years) spend money on buyer behaviour, research, or even simple A/B testing for campaigns.
+If they do, it tends not to be an evolutionary ongoing activity that’s part of the go-to-market process.
 Many feel it’s more of a B2C requirement, but with social channels blurring the lines between B2B and B2C, it’s becoming more important than ever.

 A bit of work up front reaps rewards